MaurizioFD/MaurizioFD.github.io/_pages/about.md

 I'm a Ph.D.
 Student at Politecnico di Milano and I am bad at websites.
 Research interests
 My current research field is Recommender Systems, in particular the evaluation of deep-learning algorithms and reproducibility.
-Short publication list

 Research interests
 ======
 My current research field is Recommender Systems, in particular the evaluation of deep-learning algorithms and reproducibility.
+Check my [research group website](http://recsys.deib.polimi.it/).

 **Preprint available!** Have a look at the preprint of the extended version of our reproducibility study (still under review).
 We welcome your feedback! ["A Troubling Analysis of Reproducibility and Progress in Recommender Systems Research"](https://arxiv.org/abs/1911.07698.)
 {: .notice}

 Short publication list